 What is a 409A valuation and why do you need one?

 A 409A valuation helps determine what your company is worth—more specifically, what a piece of ownership (or share of stock) in your company is worth.
 After all, you can’t give employees equity in your company before you establish the value of that equity.
-For public companies, the market dictates the price of stock.
+For publicly traded companies, the market dictates the stock price.
 But when you own a private company, you have to rely on other factors to determine the stock’s value.

 That’s where a 409A valuation comes into play.
-A 409A valuation is a third-party assessment of the fair market value (FMV) of your company’s common stock, which is the type of stock you give to founders and employees.
-The FMV—which determines the stock’s price per share—is considered the equivalent of what your stock would be worth if it was available on the public market.
+A 409A valuation is a third-party assessment of the fair market value (FMV) of your company’s common stock, which is the type of stock generally given to founders and early-stage employees, unlike preferred stock that typically doesn’t have voting rights.
+The FMV—which determines the share price of the stock—is considered the value of the company, so it’s what your stock would be worth if it was available on the public market.
+While your FMV can change, the strike price (also referred to as the exercise price) won’t change—and is the purchase price for employee stock options when they are exercised after a vesting period.
+Those vested options can in turn be sold after a liquidity event (e.g., IPO or acquisition).

-The IRS created 409A valuations to ensure that private companies issuing equity to employees are setting fair prices for their stock.
-Using an independent provider to conduct an objective valuation creates what’s called a safe harbor, which means the valuation is considered reasonable by IRS standards.
+The Internal Revenue Service (IRS) created 409A valuations to ensure that private companies issuing equity to employees are setting fair prices for their stock.
+Using an independent provider to conduct an objective third-party valuation creates what’s called a safe harbor, which means the valuation report is considered reasonable by tax code standards, according to section 409A of the Internal Revenue Code (IRC).

 Who should get a 409A valuation—and when?